awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

    1. Use the **Parameter** list to choose a parameter\.
 The items in the **Parameter** list are determined by the parameters in the Automation document that you selected at the start of this procedure\.
 By choosing a parameter you define the type of resource on which the Automation workflow runs\.

    1. Use the **Targets** list to choose how you want to target resources\.

+      1. If you chose to target resources by using parameter values, then enter the parameter value for the parameter you chose in the **Input parameters** section\.

-If you chose to target resources by using AWS Resource Groups, then choose the name of the group from the **Resource Group** list\.
+      1. If you chose to target resources by using AWS Resource Groups, then choose the name of the group from the **Resource Group** list\.

-      If you chose to target resources by using tags, then enter the tag key and \(optionally\) the tag value in the fields provided\.
+      1. If you chose to target resources by using tags, then enter the tag key and \(optionally\) the tag value in the fields provided\.
 Choose **Add**\.

-      If you chose to target resources by using parameter values, then enter the parameter value for the parameter you chose in the Input parameters section\.
+      1. If you want to run an Automation playbook on all instances in the current AWS account and Region, then choose **All instances**\.

 1. In the **Input parameters** section, specify the required inputs\.
 Optionally, you can choose an IAM service role from the **AutomationAssumeRole** list\.
 **Note**